he-man-david/distributed-rate-limiter-basic/README.md

 We will use the sliding-window RL strategy, implemented using linked list for each API_KEY.
 Reason is we want to prevent burst traffic from causing damage.
 The downside is higher memory costs, but that may be tolerable.

 - Each API_KEY will have it’s own sliding-window LL
-- Each LL node will just be timestamp, 32 bit integer, which is 4 bytes
+- Each LL node will just be timestamp, 64 bit integer, which is 8 bytes

 ## Calculations:

-If we assume that our rate limit is 10K request per minute per API_KEY, each rate limiter service will store 40KB of LL data per API_KEY.
-Which comes out to 40GB for 1mm users.
-Since our RL lives inside AG, and AG traffics will be partitioned via API_KEY, if the partition is 100K keys per AG, then our RL will only need 4GB of memory at the most.
+If we assume that our rate limit is 10K request per minute per API_KEY, each rate limiter service will store 80KB of LL data per API_KEY.
+Which comes out to 80GB for 1mm users.
+Since our RL lives inside AG, and AG traffics will be partitioned via API_KEY, if the partition is 100K keys per AG, then our RL will only need 8GB of memory at the most.
+If partition is 25k keys, then 2 GB, and so on so forth.

 ## High level design: